Ali Habib Mahmud: Career

-Mahmud fought in the 1973 October War against Israel.
-He also led forces against Israeli troops invading Lebanon in 1982, including the Battle of Sultan Yacoub.
+Mahmud fought in Yom Kippur War against Israel.
+As a commander of the 1st Division, he also led forces against Israeli troops invading Lebanon in 1982, including the Battle of Sultan Yacoub.
 He commanded 7th mechanized infantry in 1985.
 In 1986, Mahmud became a general.
-He also participated in the Gulf War as part of the international coalition to liberate Kuwait from Saddam Hussein's Iraq in 1990.
+He also participated in the Gulf War as part of the international coalition that liberated Kuwait from Saddam Hussein's Iraq in 1991.
 In 1994, he was appointed commander of the special forces.
 In 1998, he was promoted to the rank of major general.
 He was appointed deputy chief of staff in 2002.
 On 12 May 2004, he was appointed chief of general staff of the Syrian army and the armed forces.
 He replaced Hasan Turkmani, who was appointed defense minister.
 In addition, Mahmud was a member of the Baath Party.

-On 3 June 2009, President Bashar Assad appointed Mahmud as defense minister, replacing again Hasan Turkmani.
+On 3 June 2009, President Bashar al-Assad appointed Mahmud as defense minister, replacing again Hasan Turkmani.
 Mahmud's term ended on 8 August 2011, and he was replaced by Dawoud Rajha in the post.

 On 4 September 2013, the opposition wrongly claimed that Mahmud had defected and escaped to Turkey.
 In fact, he remained in Syria.